1893 Nebraska Bugeaters football team: Doane

-After no game between the two schools in 1892, Nebraska and Doane met in 1893 at Lincoln Park.
+After no game between the two schools in 1892, Nebraska and Doane met in 1893 at M Street Park.
 Nebraska dominated the game, shutting out Doane, including a goal-line stand from the two-yard line that was followed by a lengthy NU touchdown drive.
 Doane, down by 28 late in the second half, ultimately forfeited the rest of the game.

 Nebraska's first mascot, a white bull terrier painted red on one side, made its first appearance at this game.

 Baker

 According to the custom of the time, each team selected one of the two members of the officiating crew, and Baker's selection was a member of their own team.
 Baker's official reportedly made a number of calls or non-calls that prompted anger from the Bugeaters, who quickly fell behind 6–0.
 Ten unanswered points gave Nebraska a 10–6 lead until a late Baker touchdown tied the game, and the game ended 10–10.
 This was the only game ever played between Baker and Nebraska.